 - These captive elephants used for tourism and entertainment can never be released back into the wild, so Wildlife SOS plays a critical role in providing long term care and compassion to many sick, injured, debilitated and elderly elephants.

-- A hub for education – The Elephant Hospital Campus and nearby Elephant Conservation and Care Centre are ideally situated to maximise education, public awareness, volunteerism, and veterinary training programs.
+- A hub for education – The Elephant Hospital Campus and nearby Elephant Conservation and Care Centre are ideally situated to maximise education, public awareness, volunteerism, and veterinary and caregiver training programs.

 - A foundation for success – Existing facilities, communications and fresh water infrastructure, and access to open forest lands and the Yamuna River, make the site ideal for elephant conservation.
 The center is accessible by a major highway, and employees can find housing closeby.